 we bear witness in the world

-Come to the table, celebrate communion on the first Sunday each month.
+We celebrate communion on the first Sunday of each month.